When you want to purify and soften your tap water, you have to make some choices:

 Pros and Cons

-This system works to process up to 7 gallons of water per minute with the best clarity.
+This system works to process up to 7 gallons (ca. 26 l) of water per minute with the best clarity.

 However, this situation could pose a problem for your home if you have a larger family.
-Homes of this size generally require a water filtration system to process between 15 and 20 gallons of water per minute.
+Homes of this size generally require a water filtration system to process between 15 and 20 gallons (ca. 57-76 l) of water per minute.

 Well, larger families end up using more water at one, given time.
-It is not difficult to imagine that showers, dishwashers, clothes washers, and other units in the house might run at the same time when there are many people running around.
+It is not difficult to imagine that showers, dishwashers, clothes washers, and other units in the house might run at the same time when many people are running around.

 Therefore, Hahn’s home water filtration system might not be the best idea for your home if you do indeed have a larger family.